traefik/traefik/docs/content/https/tls.md

 !!! important

-    TLS 1.3 cipher suites are not configurable.
-All supported cipher suites are safe.
+    TLS 1.3 cipher suites are not configurable (All supported cipher suites are safe in this case).
     <https://golang.org/doc/go1.12#tls_1_3>

 ### Strict SNI Checking